keita-sa/pytest-conftest-fixture/README.md

 # Fixture, conftest in pytest

-`calculation.py` and `test_calculation.py` are created based on the following videos.
+Based on the following videos, I created `calculation.py` and `test_calculation.py`.
 <br>
 <br>
 166. pytest